Heliophysics Science Division: Solar-C EUVST Mission

-A joint NASA/JAXA mission, along with other international partners, targeted for launch in 2026.
+SOLAR-C is a joint NASA/JAXA mission, along with other international partners, targeted for launch in July 2028.
 The Extreme Ultraviolet High-Throughput Spectroscopic Telescope (EUVST) will study how the solar atmosphere releases solar wind and propagates eruptions of solar material, and its influence on the radiation throughout the solar system.

 Solar Dynamics Observatory

 NASA's Solar Dynamics Observatory (SDO) mission was launched in 2010 and is currently studying solar activity and how it causes space weather.
 Space weather affects not only our lives on Earth, but Earth itself, and everything outside its atmosphere (astronauts and satellites out in space and even the other planets).
-SDO is helping us understand where the sun's energy comes from, how the inside of the sun works, and how energy is stored and released in the sun's atmosphere.
-By better understanding the sun and how it works, we will be able to better predict and better forecast space weather events.
+SDO is helping us understand where the Sun's energy comes from, how the inside of the Sun works, and how energy is stored and released in the Sun's atmosphere.
+By better understanding the Sun and how it works, we will be able to better predict and better forecast space weather events.

 Solar and Heliospheric Observatory

 A joint ESA/NASA mission, the Solar and Heliospheric Observatory, or SOHO, studies the sun, from deep inside its core to the outer corona and solar wind.
-SOHO has been capturing images of the dynamic flares and coronal mass ejections on the sun since 1996.
-The mission has provided an unprecedented breadth and depth of information about the sun, with a unique combination of instruments that study its interior through the hot and dynamic atmosphere to the solar wind and its interaction with the interstellar medium.
-Its coronagraphs – images that observe the sun's atmosphere by blocking out the bright sun in the middle – remain a key component for forecasting the speed, direction and strength of coronal mass ejections as they erupt from the sun.
-In addition to watching the sun, SOHO has become the most prolific discoverer of comets in astronomical history: as of 2012, over 2000 comets have been found by SOHO.
+SOHO has been capturing images of the dynamic flares and coronal mass ejections on the Sun since 1996.
+The mission has provided an unprecedented breadth and depth of information about the Sun, with a unique combination of instruments that study its interior through the hot and dynamic atmosphere to the solar wind and its interaction with the interstellar medium.
+Its coronagraphs – images that observe the Sun's atmosphere by blocking out the bright sun in the middle – remain a key component for forecasting the speed, direction and strength of coronal mass ejections as they erupt from the Sun.
+In addition to watching the Sun, SOHO has become the most prolific discoverer of comets in astronomical history: as of 2012, over 2000 comets have been found by SOHO.

 STEREO

 The Solar Terrestrial Relations Observatory, or STEREO, mission employs two nearly identical space-based observatories to provide the stereoscopic measurements to study the sun.
-With a pair of viewpoints, scientists are able to see the structure and evolution of solar storms as they blast from the sun and travel out through space.
+With a pair of viewpoints, scientists are able to see the structure and evolution of solar storms as they blast from the Sun and travel out through space.
 STEREO's instruments provide a unique combination of observations to help understand the causes and mechanisms of coronal mass ejections and to characterize how they propagate through the Solar System.
-STEREO also helps determine what powers the acceleration of energetic particles from the sun and provides information on the structure of the solar wind.
+STEREO also helps determine what powers the acceleration of energetic particles from the Sun and provides information on the structure of the solar wind.